Qizhen Zhang (Irene)

 International Conference on Autonomous Agents and Multiagent Systems (AAMAS).
 Full paper, Oral Presentation, 2022

-arxiv / talk /
+paper / talk

 We propose a model-based method for fully cooperative multi-agent settings (Dec-POMDPs).
 Our method learns a centralized model, and is up to 20x more sample efficient in three commuication tasks.
 We also show theoretical sample complexity bounds for model-based methods learning in tabular Dec-POMDPs.